Product and Services3 Approaches to manage business health costs

 Narrow networks do reduce premiums, and that's a huge draw for both employers and their employees.
 But consumers also benefit from these plans through lower overall out-of-pocket expenses.

 So how do these plans work?
 Narrow networks contain longer-term costs by encouraging individuals to develop a relationship with their primary care providers (PCPs).
-Most of the cost savings comes from increased use of PCPs and decreased (or more-efficient) use of specialists.1
+Cost savings comes from increased use of PCPs and decreased (or more-efficient) use of specialists.

 Myth 2: Employees aren’t interested in narrow networks.

 Many employers assume that offering a comprehensive plan, constitutes use.
-But this overlooks the fundamental need for education and communication that enables effective utilization of broad network plans.
+But this overlooks a fundamental need for education and communication that enables effective utilization of broad network plans.

 By encouraging preventative care, narrow networks increase touch-points with PCPs, who become the navigators to specialists.
 Having a collaborative community of doctors eliminates the confusion that often comes with self-directing and coordinating care, while also helping to achieve and maintain health.